markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 But if we don't need the index, we can iterate though the elements using an *iterator*.

-Let compare `search` and `contains` functions.
+Let's compare `search` and `contains` functions.
 The `contains` detects if the array has specified element — yes or no. Because we don't need the index, we can skip `i` variable and use values from the array directly.

 ```rust
 fn contains(items: &[i32], value: i32) -> bool {